-The Associate Degree Program developed program outcomes to effectively look at the student's ability to have independent judgment, critical thinking, clinical reasoning, clinical judgment, and self-direction while caring for clients and their families.
+The Associate Degree program developed program outcomes to effectively look at the student's ability to have independent judgment, critical thinking, clinical reasoning, clinical judgment, and self-direction while caring for clients and their families.
+Expected Levels of Achievement for clinical coursework are measured with a clinical evaluation tool reviewing the following clinical performance areas in clinical weekly.